Smoking a Turkey – The Ultimate Guide w/ Video

 The meat comes out tender and juicy, and there’s no more fighting for the drumsticks!

-Or, put your smoker to use on other meats like Smoked Tri Tip or Smoked Pork Tenderloin.
-No matter what you make, every bite will be melt-in-your-mouth delicious.
+Or, put your smoker to use on other meats like Smoked Tri Tip or Smoked Pork Tenderloin

 The ingredient list may look a bit long, but it is really just the turkey rub spices.
-Making this recipe is actually quite simple.
+Making this recipe is actually quite simple!

 Start with a whole turkey, either fresh or defrosted from frozen.